VicPeralta/VicPeralta/README.md

 ![](https://komarev.com/ghpvc/?username=VicPeralta)
 ### Hello, I'm Victor 👋

-I am a C++ developer currently learning Web development at [Microverse](https://github.com/microverseinc).
+I am a C++ and Full-Stack Web developer.
+I have just finished Web development at [Microverse](https://github.com/microverseinc).
 I studied electronics, but I have always loved to program.
 I have developed applications mainly for Windows using C++, C#, and Visual Basic, but I am always learning new tools.